mon-petit-placement/mpp-generali-client-bundle/Resources/docs/CallApi/arbitration.md

     $arbitration
 );
 ```
-You will get a SubscriptionResponse which contains the information returned by the API, like this:
+You will get a ApiResponse which contains the information returned by the API, like this:
 ````php
 [
     'status' => '5f0cc70b2547d642f44ede2c8d232cca',